MrSnickers/Blog/blog.md

+Dec 30 2013

+http://sewingandembroiderywarehouse.com/embtrb.htm is a truly spectacular site.
+I recommend checking it out and using developer tools to take a peek.
+It seems to have been written in early 1997, as it states in the Doctype that it is done in HTML 3.2, a version that had a fairly short lifespan.
+It's surprising however that someone who would bother even having a complete Doctype would make such a obviously bizarre website.
+Especially about something as detail oriented as trouble shooting embroidery machines.
+The reason the web page starts to shout at the bottom is due to the amazing network of nested h3 tags.
+I don't know if viewed with a contemporary browser that it was so off-the wall, but it would seem that modern browsers render nested header tags as progressively larger as they are ostensibly meant to be even more emphasized than their preceding elements.
+The in-line duplication is also magnificent.
+Instead of specifying in the body element or in a separate CSS document that all text should be in Ariel it is stated in front of each and every element.
+This seems like a web page made largely by the efforts of cut-and-paste.

 Dec 26 2013

 Over the break I made use of a few implementations of databases.
 They were all very similar in that they were all based on SQLite3.
 Although they had the same database under the hood, to belabor a metaphor a bit much, they all drove a little differently.